Wind power in Europe

-As of December 2017, the European Union had a total installed wind capacity of 169.3gigawatts (GW).
+As of 2023, Europe had a total installed wind capacity of 255 gigawatts (GW).
 In 2017, a total of 15,680 MW of wind power was installed, representing 55% of all new power capacity, and the wind power generated 336 TWh of electricity, enough to supply 11.6% of the EU's electricity consumption.

-In the future, wind power is likely to continue to grow in the European Union.
-According to a European Environment Agency report, wind energy can play a major role in achieving the European renewable energy targets.
+In Q4 2023, wind power exceeded coal in European electricity generation for the first time, generating 193 TWh compared to coal's 184 TWh.
+Despite wind installation challenges, wind generation rose by 20% from 2022.
+New policies aim to further boost wind power in 2024.

-The European Wind Energy Association (now WindEurope) has estimated that 230 gigawatts of wind capacity will be installed in Europe by 2020, consisting of 190 GW onshore and 40 GW offshore.
+WindEurope (formerly known as The European Wind Energy Association) has estimated that 230 gigawatts of wind capacity will be installed in Europe by 2020, consisting of 190 GW onshore and 40 GW offshore.
 This would produce 14-17% of the EU's electricity, avoiding 333 million tonnes of CO2 per year and saving Europe €28 billion a year in fuel costs.

 Research from a wide variety of sources in various European countries shows that support for wind power is consistently about 80 per cent among the general public.